This beginner guide to greetings in Spanish will get you ready for travels to Argentina

 Spanish Greetings in Argentina

 As in English, you will change the way you greet according to the time of the day.
-So, you will use one of the below Spanish terms when greeting somebody pending on the time of the day.
+So, you will use one of the below Spanish terms when greeting somebody depending on the time of the day.

 How to Say Good Morning in Spanish in Argentina